Philippe Barbarin: Episcopal career

-Activities
+Barbarin was named Archbishop of Lyon on 16 July 2002.

 In 2010, Barbarin created a programme at the diocesan seminary to prepare for the priesthood any Francophone candidate who wished, in accordance with the tradition in which he was raised, to celebrate Mass according to the 1962 Roman Missal.

 In November 2012, as France prepared to legalize same-sex marriage, he told Osservatore Romano: "Everyone knows marriage is the union between a man and a woman.
 The parliaments of the 21st century cannot change that....
 I and many other priests are engaged in dialogue with a number of homosexual people.
 They know they are loved and that they will always be welcome.
 I would remind them however that God watches over and says to everyone: 'You are precious in my eyes.'
 I hope that everyone listens to Christ's call and are helped to reciprocate."

 In July 2015, he led the bishops of the Rhône-Alpes region in calling for a Reims hospital to maintain the life support systems of Vincent Lambert, a man who had been in a coma for seven years.

 He has been "at the forefront of Islamic-Christian dialogue".
 In 2013, accompanied by the Imam of Lyon, he visited the village of Tibhirine, Algeria, where some Trappist monks were assassinated in 1996.
 In July 2014, he visited Mosul and Erbil and other villages in Iraq as well as refugee camps for displaced Christians.